KestrelComputer/kestrel/_posts/2015-02-24-evented-or-not.md

 Let's assume a microprocessor which presently has nothing to do.
-You could represent this condition with a busy-wait loop (e.g., `for(;;);` in C), or more preferably with a halt instruction, whose job it is to suspend execution until it receives an interrupt.
+You could represent this condition with a busy-wait loop (e.g., `for(;;);` in C), or more preferably with a halt instruction, which suspends execution until it receives an interrupt.

     halt();